 Newspapers around the world ran the story on 5 January 1985 and Sudan immediately stopped the flights.
 It publicly denied any involvement, dismissing allegations it had colluded with Israel as a "Zionist-Ethiopian plot".

 The Mossad continued running the holiday village, keeping it available as an undercover option.
-Despite a pause in rescue operations, the agents still had to cater for the influx of guests, and Gad had even been recalled from leave in Israel to organise the entertainment at Christmas and New Year.
+Despite a pause in operations, the agents still had to cater for the influx of guests, and even flew in more operatives at Easter time to help at the resort when it was full.

 The new military junta turned its sights on flushing out Mossad spies, real or imaginary, to burnish its credentials in the Arab world.

-"Six of us left the diving village in two vehicles before dawn," says one of the agents, who wishes to remain anonymous.
+"Six of us left the diving village in two vehicles before dawn," says another of the agents, who also requested anonymity.
 "A C130 landed to the north, on a landing spot we had never used before.
 We got on it and came home.

 "There were tourists in the village," he says.
 "They would have woken up and found themselves alone in the desert.
 The local staff were still there, but no-one else - the diving instructor, the lady manager and so on, all the Caucasians had disappeared."

-When the plane landed at an air-force base outside Tel Aviv, they drove out in the same vehicles they boarded with, still bearing Sudanese registration plates.
+When the plane landed at an air-force base outside Tel Aviv, they drove out in the same Sudanese vehicles they had boarded with.

 In the wake of the agents' sudden departure, the diving village shut down.

-Over the course of the next five years, more operations followed, bringing in total almost 18,000 Beta Israelis to begin a new life in the Jewish state.
+Over the course of the next six years, more operations followed, bringing in total almost 18,000 Beta Israel to begin a new life in the Jewish state.